What Is Enteroscopy?

 This procedure is also called a colonoscopy.

 After the procedure, you might experience some mild side effects.
-These include:

-- sore throat
+- a sore throat

 - abdominal bloating